AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 In this tutorial we will learn how to build the basic circular gauge step by step, trying to cover all major elements and pointing to the articles for the further tuning a gauge.

-So, a Circular Gauge is a radial axis that sweeps any angle from 0 to 360 degrees and a pointer (Needle or Knob) that indicates values on that scale.
-Gauge scale is usually colored for easy value quality distinction.
-Gauges can be used as clocks, speedometer, compass, audio feature tuner or any other gauge that should represent the value as an angle on a circle plot.
+So, a Circular Gauge is a visual representation of a measuring device with a radial axis that sweeps any angle from 0 to 360 degrees and a pointer (Needle or Knob) that indicates values on that scale.
+Gauge axes are usually colored for easy value distinction.
+Gauges can be used as clocks, speedometer, compass, volume tuner or any other gauge that should represent the value as an angle on a circle plot.

 Let's start with adding or configuring gauge elements step by step, so in the end we'll create a typical speedometer gauge as a result.